Frequently Asked Questions

 -

-Your information is subpoenaed by a court of law.
+When records are subpoenaed by a court of law

 -

-We are ordered by the court to release confidential or privileged information.
+When we are ordered by a court to release confidential or privileged information

 -

-The client gives us the consent to release otherwise confidential information obtained in therapy.
+When a client provides explicit consent to share otherwise confidential information obtained in therapy

 How does confidentiality work in terms of a minor/adolescent?